-Loaded with the flavors of garlic and three cheeses, here is your favorite Mac and cheese, taken to the next level.
-Give this white Mac and cheese recipe a shot when you’re craving for some comfort food to dig into, but want something a bit different too.
+Loaded with the flavors of garlic and three kinds of cheese, here is your favorite Mac and cheese took to the next level.
+Give this white Mac and cheese recipe a shot when you’re craving some comfort food, but want something a bit different too.

 But before you go ahead and get started with the recipe, here’s everything you need to know about it.